 The Council's work is lead by the Executive Committee and APLU's Vice President for Academic Affairs, Alan Mabe, who acts a liaison between the CAA and APLU.
 The VPAA and his/her staff assist the CAA Chair and the Executive Committee in conducting the business of the CAA (handling logistics of meetings, registration, etc.) and serves as the chief point of contact for any CAA member who has questions or suggestions for the CAA or APLU in general.

 The CAA meets to codunct business twice each year, at a summer meeting and at APLU's annual meeting.
 Interested in reading about previous meetings?
 Find more here.

-Members can register here for the 2016 Summer Meeting being held July 8-11 in Party City, Utah.
+Members can register here for the 2017 Summer Meeting being held July 7-10 in Burlington, Vermont.